-The UK Aid Match project takes a holistic approach to tackling malnutrition in the Aweil North and Jur River regions of the country.
-We aim to make positive behavioural changes with people, institutions and market systems involved in access to nutrition – including mothers, farmers, county nutrition departments, and other key community stakeholders.
+Our UK Aid Match project took a holistic approach to tackling malnutrition in the Aweil North and Jur River regions of the country.
+We aimed to make positive behavioural changes with people, institutions and market systems involved in access to nutrition – including mothers, farmers, county nutrition departments, and other key community stakeholders.

 Aweil North and Jur River regions of South Sudan

 28,174 women and girls of child-bearing age and 24,733 children under five

 Support for peace, education, development programme (SPEDP)

 Hope Agency For Relief and Development (HARD)